-In 1997, the SIB was redefined to consist of the highway and transit bank fund, the aviation infrastructure bank fund, the rail infrastructure bank fund and the infrastructure obligations fund, each as funds in the state treasury administered by the Director of the Department.
-The infrastructure bank obligations fund consists of the proceeds of bonds which are used to fund the costs of qualified projects.
+The Ohio State Infrastructure Bank ("SIB") consists of a highway and transit bank fund, an aviation infrastructure bank fund and an infrastructure obligations fund, each as funds in the state treasury administered by the Director of the Department.
+The infrastructure bank obligations fund, which is not commingled with other funds in the SIB, consists of the proceeds of bonds which are used to fund the costs of qualified highway infrastructure projects.
 The other funds within the SIB provide assistance in the form of loans, loan guarantees, letters of credit, leases, lease-purchase agreements, interest rate subsidies, debt service reserves and such other forms as the Director determines to be appropriate to encourage public and private investment in transportation facilities that contribute to the multi-modal and intermodal transportation capabilities of the State.
-Repayments of such assistance are made to the Department, making the SIB a revolving loan program.